zanoudev/subtrack/README.md

 ### 2. Configure Firebase

-Create a `firebaseConfig.js` file under `src/firebase/` with your project credentials:
+Create a `firebaseConfig.js` file under `src/firebase/` with my project credentials (available in the Firebase Console):

 ```js
 import { initializeApp } from "firebase/app";